To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

 As with any personal injury claim, you will need to demonstrate that another party is legally liable for your injury, either through their actions or their negligence.
 If they are deemed liable, you will be eligible to receive damages in an amount determined by the court.
 Learn more about personal injury cases here and here.

-The process of gathering documentation to support your claim can be quite involved and having the assistance of an experienced legal representative is critical.
+The process of gathering documentation to support your claim can be quite involved and having the assistance of an experienced medical malpractice attorney is critical.

 Jan Dils, Attorneys at Law